Illuminating reasons to be an ICAS tax professional

 Changes are introduced to tax laws annually and tax professionals must constantly update their knowledge to keep on top of these changes.
 Specialisms within tax are diverse and there are opportunities to specialise in areas such as VAT, Corporate or International tax.
 Each specialism requires its own constantly evolving knowledge and skillset.

-You will never stop learning as a tax professional.
+You will never stop learning as a CTA.

 2. Tax Professionals can earn excellent salaries